Smartitect/dataprep/README.md

 ## Observations so far
 ### 1 - Importing data from file
-Struggling to use auto_read_file.
-Also struggling to get the options working for other file reading functions:
+Struggling to use auto_read_file successfully to read in these files : losing the column names.
+It would also be good to get guidance on how to get the options working, for example:
 ```
 memberData = dprep.read_csv(folderPath, skip_rows=1, inference_arguments=dprep.InferenceArguments(day_first=False))
 ```
 Unfortunately **skip_rows** leads to the header row being dropped and then the first row being promoted to a header row.
 There is a **skip_mode** attirbute for **read_csv**, but struggling to find documentation for this.

+Ended up reading in the file using a basic form of **read_csv** and performing the other steps at a later stage - eg dropping leading row / detecting data types.

 ### 2 - Filtering rows
 I'm struggling to find a more elegant method of filtering rows that have values in unanticipated columns - for example, the following does not work as I can't pass in the the `dataFlowColumns` list to the script block.